Adapted Physical Activity Minor

 Equip yourself for a career as a certified alcohol drug counselor (CADC) and prepare for California Consortium of Addiction Programs and Professionals (CCAPP) certification.

 Certificate of Distinction in Undergraduate Social Work Research

 If you’re an undergraduate social work student, you can earn this certificate by meeting certain benchmarks of excellence in the program.

 The criminal justice major prepares students to apply knowledge of criminal justice and critical analysis of social problems to promote the equitable application of the law for all people and become ethical Christian leaders in public and private organizations intended to make communities safer.

 Exercise, movement, and sport help others thrive by improving health, fitness, and quality of life across the life span.
 APU’s kinesiology major equips students for a variety of careers in these areas.

-The Leadership Minor encourages students to pursue excellence in their chosen major while also seeking proficiency as strengths-driven leaders.
-Students in the minor learn about whole-person development, leadership and virtue, the role of personal strengths and skills in leadership, and how to lead as agents of change.
+Pursue excellence in your chosen major while also seeking proficiency as a strengths-driven leader as you learn about whole-person development, leadership and virtue, the role of personal strengths and skills in leadership, and how to lead as an agent of change.

 Students in either the B.A. in Psychology or B.S. in Psychology attain a greater understanding of human behavior, acquiring skills applicable to a variety of professional areas or graduate and doctoral studies.